‘General Hospital’ Spoilers: Nina Is Back And There Could Be Trouble, Will She Take Action Against Valentin?

 — Scarlett Fernandez (@iamscarley) March 23, 2017

-It is inevitable that she will end up getting hurt at some point by Valentin and it won’t be pretty.
+It is inevitable that she will end up getting hurt at some point by Valentin, and it won’t be pretty.
 This could just send her over the edge once again as she has before on General Hospital.
 She could also end up switching sides in Charlotte’s custody case.
 Even though Valentin won full custody of his daughter, her biological mother, Lulu Falconeri, is still trying to get some dirt on him to be able to get Charlotte with her.
 Nina may get mad enough to help Lulu eventually.

 With all of this going on with Anna, Valentin may just be distracted, which means that his mind may be on her rather than his wife and child.
 This could give Lulu the small opening when it comes to her daughter.
 According to General Hospital spoilers by TV Source Magazine, Lulu will have some sort of a scare.
 Does it have to do with Charlotte?